mackoshkamacka/Obsidian-Notes/content/Obsidian Vault/6. Zettelkasten/Bonding.md

 ![[IonicCharge2.jpg]]
 ### Trends for ionic charge for transition metals
 Transition metals tend to lose electrons when forming ionic compounds; however, their more complex electron arrangement means that they can generally from more than one type of ion.
-Fir instance, iron can form a 2+ charge and a 3+ charge.
+For instance, iron can form a 2+ charge and a 3+ charge.
 ### Naming and formula conventions for ionic compounds
 - When naming an ionic compound, cation is generally written first, followed by the anion.
 (E.g. Sodium chloride, NaCl) (The exceptions to this are salts of organic acids such as sodium ethanoate, $CH_3COONa$)
 - As compounds do not carry an overall charge, it is necessary to balance the charges of the anion and cation components.
 (E.g. $NaCl, MgO, KOH, CaCO_3, HNO_3$)